-Signals K2-7 DAD(3:0) (1) H are Discrete Alteration of Data and they provide an encoded portion of the microword for use throughout the machine in allowing exceptions.
-It is used with Unibus cycles to check for odd address or stack overflow; it is used in the Arithmetic Logic Unit logic to allow alteration of the code as a function of the Instruction Register.
-Discrete Alteration Data code is also used within the console loop for setting and clearing EXAMINE and DEPOSIT flags on consecutive operations.
-A summary of usage is provided in the DAD table on the Block Diagram, U WORD, and Tables, print D-BD-KD11-A-BD.
+K2-7 DAD (03:00) (1) H are the Discrete Alteration of Data signals which provide an encoded portion of the microword used throughout the machine to allow exceptions.
+It is used with Unibus cycles to check for odd address or stack overflow, and in the ALU logic to allow alteration of the code as a function of the Instruction Register.
+The DAD code is also used within the console loop for setting and clearing EXAM and DEP flags on consecutive operations.
+A summary of usage is provided in the DAD table on the block diagram, U WORD, and tables, print D-BD-KD11-A-BD.

-Signal K2-7 BGBUS (1) H is Begin Bus and it forms a clock bus signal with a Pl or P2 pulse (print K4-4).
-This clock bus signal, in turn, is used to clock the initiating signals on print K4-4 to begin a bus cycle, and also to load registers with various error and stack conditions which should be checked on each operation.
-Signal BGBUS on print K4-5 is used to clock the NPR signals.
+K2-7 BGBUS (1) H is the Begin Bus signal which forms a clock bus signal with a P1 or P2 pulse (print K4-4).
+This clock bus signal, in turn, is used to clock the initiating signals shown on print K4-4 to begin a bus cycle, and also to load registers with various error and stack conditions which should be checked on each operation.
+Signal BGBUS, shown on print K4-5, is used to clock the NPR signals.

-Signals K2-7 C(1:0) BUS (1) H consist of the C1, CO BUS signals usual to the Unibus.
-These control signals are clocked into holding flip-flops on print K4-4 for use throughout the bus cycle.
-Signal K2-7 CLKBA (1) H is Clock Bus Address and it provides an enabling signal for pulses (print K4-2) used to clock the Bus Address Register.
+K2-7 C (01:00) BUS (1) H signals consist of the C1 BUS and C0 BUS signals usual to the Unibus.
+These control signals are clocked into holding flip-flops shown on print K4-4 for use throughout the bus cycle.

+K2-7 CLKBA (1) H is the Clock Bus Address signal and it provides an enabling signal for the pulses (print K4-2) used to clock the Bus Address Register.

-Signal K2-7 CLKD (1) H is Clock D and it is used on print K4-2 to enable pulses for clocking the D Register.
+K2-7 CLKD (1) H is the Clock D signal which provides an enabling signal for the pulses (print K4-2) used to clock the D Register.

-Signal CLKB (1) H is the Clock B and it is used on print K4-2 to enable pulses for clocking the B Register.
+CLKB (1) H is the Clock B signal which provides an enabling signal for the pulses (print K4-2) used to clock the B Register.

-Signal K2-7 WRL (1) H is Write Low used on print K4-2 to enable a write signal to the Scratch Pad Register for the low order byte.
+K2-7 WRL (1) H is the Write Low signal which provides a signal to enable a Write signal (print K4-2) to the Scratch Pad Register for the lower byte.

-Signal K2-7 WRH (1) H is Write High used on print K4-2 to enable pulses to write into the high bit of the Scratch Pad Register.
+K2-7 WRH (1) H is the Write High signal which provides a signal to enable a Write signal (print K4-2) to the Scratch Pad Register for the upper byte.